-The transferor spouse must disregard any capital gain or capital loss when he/she disposes of an asset to his/her spouse.
+The transferor spouse must disregard any capital gain or capital loss when they dispose of an asset to their spouse.

-The receiving spouse is treated as having acquired the asset on the same date that the transferor spouse acquired it, used it in the same way and incurred expenditure on the asset of the same amount, in the same currency and on the same date.
+The receiving spouse is treated as having acquired the asset on the same date that the transferor acquired it, used it in the same way and incurred expenditure on the asset of the same amount, in the same currency and on the same date.